What is Public Affairs?

 "I learned a lot about my civic identity and the part I need to be doing in the community.
 It is my duty as a citizen to give back the community."

-Community engagement is recognizing needs in the communities to which one belongs, then contributing knowledge and working with the community to meet those needs.
-Community engagement requires reaching beyond one's self for the betterment of the community – a process that fosters greater awareness and personal growth.
+Community engagement is recognizing needs in the communities to which one belongs.
+It requires reaching beyond one's self for the betterment of the community – a process that fosters greater awareness and personal growth.